Police forces of the states and union territories of India: Recruitment

 The central government civil servants of Group 'C' and Group 'D' of Union Territory Police cadre are recruited by combined graduate level examination and common entrance test conducted by Staff Selection Commission and National Recruitment Agency.

 Uniforms

 Uniforms of state and local police vary by grade, region, and type of duty.
 The main service uniform for state police is khaki.
 Some city forces, such as the Kolkata Police, wear white uniforms.
 Headgear differs by rank and state; officers usually wear a peaked cap, and constables wear berets or sidecaps.

 Services such as the Central Bureau of Investigation do not wear a uniform instead business dress (shirt, tie, blazer, etc.) is worn with a badge.

 Special-service armed police have tactical uniforms in accordance with their function, and traffic police generally wear a white uniform.

-Training

-West Bengal, Kerala, Tamil Nadu and Maharashtra have taken steps to train their police forces by advanced police-training schools such as Scotland Yard, the Atlanta Police Department and the World Police Academy in Canada.
-The Tamil Nadu Police Academy is seeking university status, and the Kerala Police is South Asia's first police force to adopt community policing.